gotygota/tastebuddy_docs/docs/results/self-assessment-dashboard.md

     Although dashboards can be accessed from a mobile device such as a smartphone, there must be enough screen space needs to view the charts.
-We strongly recommend that you view the dashboards on a desktop or tablet screen, as a smartphone tends to cut off the charts, making them difficult to read.
+We strongly recommend that you view the dashboards on a desktop or tablet screen, as a smartphone tends to cut off the charts, making them difficult to read and interact with.

 ## Dashboard overview
 Your self-assessment dashboard is designed to compare your results with the